Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 The famous Soviet military hardware enters the Red Square.

-The defended the sacred sky over Moscow during the turbulent nights of the first part of the War.
+On the turbulent nights of the first part of the War,

-It is they who vanquished royal “Tigers” and “Panthers”.
+It was they who vanquished royal “Tigers” and “Panthers”.

 Soviet artillery — the best artillery in the world.